 Kentler International Drawing Space, founded by two artists in 1990, is a 501(c)(3) nonprofit organization dedicated to bringing contemporary drawings and works on paper by emerging and under-recognized national and international artists to the public, and to providing the opportunity to experiment, explore and expand the definition of art in society.
 Our programs include Exhibitions & Events, K.I.D.S.
 Art Education and the Kentler Flatfiles.

 The gallery is located in a storefront space facing Van Brunt Street, a busy commercial avenue.
-The building was built in 1877 by the Kentler family as a men’s haberdashery which served the Brooklyn seaport business workers.
-Today the neighborhood is a lively mix of Black, Hispanic, Italian, and Irish families, public schools, parks, waterfront piers and churches.
-The gallery is especially accessible to the public, as its glass doors face a bus stop, attracting notice and visitors who would otherwise have little opportunity to meet artists or see new works of art.
-The Kentler Flatfiles, consisting of drawings and works on paper by over 240 artists, are housed in a showroom behind the gallery and are available for viewing by curators, collectors and the general public by appointment.
+The building was built in 1877 by the Kentler family as a men’s haberdashery serving Brooklyn seaport business workers.
+Today the neighborhood is a lively mix of diverse families, small businesses, creative collectives, waterfront parks and churches.
+Although Red Hook is geographically isolated, the gallery is located steps away from the B61 bus, attracting neighbors and visitors who would otherwise have little opportunity to meet artists or see new works of art.
+The Kentler Flatfiles, consisting of drawings and works on paper by over 250 artists, are housed in a showroom behind the gallery and are available for viewing by curators, collectors and the general public by appointment.
 Our new organizational website, which launched in February 2017, provides full online access to the Flatfiles collection as well as Kentler’s 27-year exhibition history.

-Kentler hosts five rounds of exhibitions per year including solo shows, guest-curated group shows, and site-specific installations by some of New York’s most exciting emerging and under-recognized artists.
-Shows drawn from the international community have given traveling artists an opportunity to visit America and bring their work to a New York audience.
+Kentler hosts five rounds of exhibitions per year, including solo shows, guest-curated group shows, selections from the Flatfiles, and collaborative installations.
+Shows drawn from the international community have given artists the opportunity to visit the United States and show their work to a New York audience.
 The gallery is open to the public Thursday through Sunday from 12 – 5pm.
 Exhibition dates, hours and related events are available on the Events page.